salbalkus/UWL-REU-FPF/Week2-Presentation.md

 ========================================================

 Floodplain forests are essential for...
-- Survival and movements of plant and wildlife
+- Survival and movement of plant and wildlife
 - Wetland and aquatic ecosystems
 - Economy & recreation

 Issues:
 - Loss of species diversity
 - Climate change
-- Management: composition-based classification systems that disregards size structure
+- Management: composition-based classification systems that disregard size structure

-Overview & Goals
+Overview of Data & Goals
 ========================================================

 Datasets: forest composition, land use change, and hydrology